'Pretty Boy' Floyd family couldn't turn Bonnie and Clyde away

 In Michael Wallis’ 1992 book “Pretty Boy: The Life and Times of Charles Arthur Floyd,” it’s noted that Bonnie and Clyde, “the psychotic pair,” had indicated a desire to join “Choc” on some bank jobs.
 The family says Charley Floyd got nickname "Choc" because of his appreciation for Choc Beer.
 Ralph Dix of Spiro said his father, Roy, as a 15-year-old ran into Pretty Boy Floyd a couple times drinking Choc beer at a saloon west of Spiro called The Three Way.

-“He admonished them to ignore Barrow and Parker if they ever came looking for him,” Wallis writes of the Floyd family. “‘Those two give us all a bad name,’ Choc reportedly told several of his kinfolk.
+“He admonished them to ignore Barrow and Parker if they ever came looking for him,” Wallis writes of Pretty Boy Floyd and his family. “‘Those two give us all a bad name,’ Choc reportedly told several of his kinfolk.
 Yet, despite Choc’s warnings, both E.W. and Bradley fed the outlaw duo and gave them comfort on one of their jaunts through Oklahoma.”

 Bessie Floyd is also quoted in the Wallis book saying “We just couldn’t turn anyone away in those bad years, even the likes of them.”